 Myopia in children

-Nearsightedness (myopia) is becoming more common and at an increasingly younger age.
+Myopia (nearsightedness) is becoming more common and at an increasingly younger age.
 The degree of myopia is also becoming more extreme.
 Researchers are even speaking of a myopia epidemic.
-The fact that more and more children are unable to see as well in the distance is due in part to a lot of close viewing on screens.1 Once nearsighted, always nearsighted.
+The fact that more and more children are unable to see as well in the distance is due in part to a lot of close viewing on screens.1 Once myopic, always myopic.
 So the sooner it is recognized and limited, the better.
-Fortunately, there are ways to inhibit nearsightedness and to take care of children's eyes.
+Fortunately, there are ways to help slown down progressive myopia and to take care of children's eyes.

 Tip 1: Recognize it